hyprwm/hyprland-wiki/pages/Configuring/Environment-variables.md

 - `__GL_VRR_ALLOWED` - Controls if Adaptive Sync should be used.
 Recommended to set as "0" to avoid having problems on some games.

 - `WLR_DRM_NO_ATOMIC=1` - use legacy DRM interface instead of atomic mode setting.
 Might fix flickering issues.

-# Toolkit Backend Variables

-- `SDL_VIDEODRIVER=wayland` - Run SDL2 applications on Wayland.
-Remove or set to x11 if games that provide older versions of SDL cause compatibility issues
-- `_JAVA_AWT_WM_NONREPARENTING=1` - Fix possibly broken Java applications.
-Set to 1 until Wakefield is available.
-- `CLUTTER_BACKEND=wayland` - Clutter package already has wayland enabled, this variable will force Clutter applications to try and use the Wayland backend

-- `GDK_BACKEND` - Force backend for wayland-enabled GTK3 and GTK4 backends.
-Available options are "wayland" or "x11".
-If GTK XWayland applications cause issues when set to "wayland", try "wayland,x11"

 # Theming Related Variables